austinmama/customer-portal/cpsub2not.md

 ## Notification timing policy
 {: #cp_bpgsnotiftimpol}

-The period of time {{site.data.keyword.BluSoftlayer_notm}} infrastructure gives to users in advance of a pending event differs, depending on whether the event is an unplanned infrastructure issue or planned or scheduled maintenance.
+The time {{site.data.keyword.BluSoftlayer_notm}} infrastructure gives to users in advance of a pending event differs, depending on whether the event is an unplanned infrastructure issue or planned or scheduled maintenance.
 Generally, the {{site.data.keyword.BluSoftlayer_notm}} infrastructure policy is to remedy problems as quickly as possible to remove or minimize the risk of further issues developing which might have a larger impact.
 This means that sometimes even planned maintenance is performed with only a short advanced notification.

 ### Policy overview
 {: #cp_bpgsnotifpolover}